Germaine Tailleferre: Biography

-Tailleferre wrote many of her most important works during the 1920s, including her First Piano Concerto, the Harp Concertino, the ballets Le marchand d'oiseaux (the most frequently performed ballet in the repertoire of the Ballets suédois during the 1920s), La nouvelle Cythère, which was commissioned by Sergei Diaghilev for the ill-fated 1929 season of the famous Ballets Russes, and Sous les ramparts d'Athènes in collaboration with Paul Claudel, as well as several pioneering film scores, including B'anda, in which she used African themes.
+Tailleferre wrote many of her most important works during the 1920s, including her First Piano Concerto, the Harp Concertino, the ballets Le marchand d'oiseaux (the most frequently performed ballet in the repertoire of the Ballets suédois during the 1920s), La nouvelle Cythère, which was commissioned by Sergei Diaghilev for the ill-fated 1929 season of the Ballets Russes, and Sous les ramparts d'Athènes in collaboration with Paul Claudel, as well as several film scores, including B'anda, in which she used African themes.

-Along with these pieces, Tailleferre also had experience with dance choreography thanks to her work with Jean Borlin on Le marchand d'oiseaux.
-Jean, the chief dancer and official choreographer of the Ballet Suédois, always encouraged composers of new ballets to add their own ideas to the choreography.
-She would later reminisce on the event, saying how she would dance and run across the stage in her enthusiasm and recklessness, kicking up dust as she went.
+Tailleferre also had experience with choreography thanks to her work with Jean Borlin on Le marchand d'oiseaux.
+Borlin, the chief dancer and official choreographer of the Ballet Suédois, encouraged composers of new ballets to add their own ideas to the choreography.
+She later said she danced and ran across the stage in her enthusiasm and recklessness.

-In 1931 she gave birth to her only child, daughter Françoise Lageat, with lawyer Jean Lageat.
-The couple married one year later and would later divorce in 1955 after years of separation.
+In 1931 she gave birth to her only child, Françoise Lageat, with lawyer Jean Lageat.
+The couple married in 1932 and divorced in 1955 after years of separation.

 The 1930s were even more fruitful, with the Concerto for Two Pianos, Chorus, Saxophones, and Orchestra, the Violin Concerto, the opera cycle Du style galant au style méchant, the operas Zoulaïna and Le marin de Bolivar, and her masterwork, La cantate de Narcisse, in collaboration with Paul Valéry.
 Her work in film music included a collaboration with Maurice Cloche and a series of documentaries, with over 30 scores composed.

-At the outbreak of World War II, she was forced to leave the majority of her scores at her home in Grasse, with the exception of her recently completed Three Études for Piano and Orchestra.
-Escaping across Spain to Portugal, she found passage on a boat that took her to the United States, where she lived the war years in Philadelphia, Pennsylvania.
+When World War II broke out, Tailleferre was forced to leave most of her scores at her home in Grasse, except her recently completed Three Études for Piano and Orchestra.
+Escaping across Spain to Portugal, she found passage on a boat that took her to the U.S., where she lived the war years in Philadelphia.